 - JOURNALISM.
 This course introduces students to the various types and styles of journalistic writing.
 An elective course, Journalism is recommended for students considering applying to school publications.
-One semester for grades 10-12.
-0.5 credit - 248 SPEECH.
-Students learn to deal with fear and nervousness and to be confident and effective in a speaking situation.
-Class activities include group discussions, extemporaneous and memorized speeches, and critiques.
-An emphasis is on applying speech skills outside of class.
-Prerequisite: Communication and Analysis One semester course for grades 11-12.
-0.5 credit - 249 CREATIVE WRITING.
+One semester for grades 10-12. - 249 CREATIVE WRITING.
 The writing of short stories, poetry, and plays encourages imaginative expression.
 For students who enjoy writing and are ready for a challenge.
 One semester for grades 11-12.
 0.5 credit - 247 YEARBOOK.
 Staff members use a period daily to work on the yearbook.
 Only students already appointed to the staff should include this in their schedule.
 Students receive a pass or fail grade.
 Recommended prior courses: Journalism, Photography, and/or Two-dimensional Design.
 First semester for grades 11-12.